MarcusK2010/Data_Cleaning_Storytelling/README.md

 There is also a long version of the above mentioned notebooks --> `Project_Data_Cleaning_Storytelling_Part_4_Further_Explration.ipynb`

-To conclude the project I aslo prepared a short presentation --> `Group 1 - Project 3.pdf`
+To conclude the project I aslo prepared a short presentation --> `Group 1 - Project 3.pdf` (to be found in folder /`Presentation`)